The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 “Members of Congress who passed this bill have once again betrayed the trust of their constituents — including the Latino community — and chosen cruelty over common sense.
 All to supercharge a cruel and ineffective deportation machine that is sowing chaos across our nation.”

-Voto Latino President and Co-Founder Maria Teresa Kumar said the bill is a disgrace and a clear representation of Republican priorities.
+Voto Latino president and co-founder Maria Teresa Kumar called the bill a “disgraceful reflection of where congressional Republican priorities stand."

-“Once again, Republicans have made it loud and clear: their agenda is out of step with the needs of working-class Americans.
-They ought to be ashamed for having acted recklessly in fast-tracking this harmful bill to meet their self-imposed deadline.”

 Milton Jones, international president of the United Food and Commercial Workers International Union, said it was disappointing that Congress “passed this damaging, ugly bill that ignores the needs of working families and makes cuts that are not just cruel — they are economically reckless.”